lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The Rule does not describe how to delineate each field in the original packet header.
-This must be known from the compressor/decompressor.
+This MUST be known from the compressor/decompressor.
 The rule only describes the compression/decompression behavior for each header field.
 In the rule, the Fields Descriptions are listed in the order in which the fields appear in the packet header.